grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    prometheus --enabled-feature native-histograms
    ```

 1. The above flag will make Prometheus detect and scrape native histograms, but ignores classic histogram version of metrics.
-In case of a migration when a metric is both a classic and native histogram at the same time we recommend setting `scrape_classic_histograms` to `true` in your scrape jobs, for example:
+In case of a migration when a metric is both a classic and native histogram at the same time you need to set `scrape_classic_histograms` to `true` in your scrape jobs, for example:

    ```yaml
    scrape_configs: